-The subject of my speech will be comrade Trotzky's latest blication, the article which appeared on the eve of the seventh niversary of the October revolution, and entitled by its author The Lessons of October
+The subject of my speech will be comrade Trotzky's latest publication, the article which appeared on the eve of the seventh anniversary of the October revolution, and entitled by its author "The Lessons of October".

-Trotzky presents the Party with books fairly frequently therto we have not thought it necessary to pay much attention these books, although it is not difficult to find in many of them rious deviations from Bolshevism, from the official ideology of Party.
-But this book must be accorded special attention, and jected to a thorough analysis, the more that comrade Trotzk selected the theme of the Lessons of October for his last blication
+Trotzky presents the Party with books fairly frequently.
+Hitherto we have not thought it necessary to pay much attention to these books, although it is not difficult to find in many of them various deviations from Bolshevism, from the official ideology of our Party.
+But this book must be accorded special attention, and subjected to a thorough analysis, the more that comrade Trotzky has selected the theme of the Lessons of October for his last publication.

-As our whole Party, the whole Communist International. whole international labour movement, and the whole working ath, are learning the lessons taught by the October revolution. will continue to learn them, it is not possible to consider interpretation of these lessons as the private affair of this or writer.
-As the "Lessons of October" appears with the untenance of the Party, and as it has been written by a mber of the CC and the political bureau, of our Party. sich-and this is no secret-is the leading Party in the Cominn, then it is perfectly clear that we are threatened by the ager of having such proclamations, such "lessons", accepted as it book by not only our youthful members, but also by the ole Comintern.
-And the form assumed by comrade Trotzky's ork shows it to aim at being a text book for the Comintern.
+As our whole Party, the whole Communist International, the whole international labour movement, and the whole working youth, are learning the lessons taught by the October revolution and will continue to learn them, it is not possible to consider the interpretation of these lessons as the private affair of this or that writer.
+As the "Lessons of October" appears with the countenance of the Party, and as it has been written by a member of the CC and the political bureau, of our Party, which-and this is no secret-is the leading Party in the Comintern, then it is perfectly clear that we are threatened by the danger of having such proclamations, such "lessons", accepted as text book by not only our youthful members, but also by the whole Comintern.
+And the form assumed by comrade Trotzky's work shows it to aim at being a text book for the Comintern.

-All who have read the article are bound to see that it peals not only to our Party, but the international proletariat well, and to the communist Parties of all countries.
-And thus is not a matter of private opinion, but a political conflict conming the whole Party.
-Should any comrades maintain that conflict aroused by comrade Trotzky's book is merely a flict between Trotzky, Bucharin, Zinoviev, Stalin, and meney, a difference of opinion between literates, these coms would prove that they are unable to grasp the real interests the Party.
-Comrades holding such an opinion can only do so suse they would like to utilise the Party conflicts for the pur-se of forming some third group based on the slogan.
-The liferates are quarrelling among themselves, but it has nothing to do with us.
+All who have read the article are bound to see that it openis not only to our Party, but the international proletariat as well, and to the communist Parties of all countries.
+And thus it is not a matter of private opinion, but a political conflict concerning the whole Party Should any comrades maintain that the conflict aroused by comrade Trotzky's book is merely a conflict between Trotzky, Bucharin, Zinoviev, Stalin, and kameney, a difference of opinion between literates, these commades would prove that they are unable to grasp the real interests of the Party Comrades holding such an opinion can only do so because they would like to utilise the Party conflicts for the purpose of forming some third group based on the slogar.
+The literates are quarrelling among themselves, but it has nothing to do with us.

-No one has a right to stand aside in this conflict. concerns one of the most far-reaching questions of our inner life, and of the life of the Comintern.
-The question is: Can the Party recommend the proletariat to accept the lessons as taught by comrade Trotzky's book, or should the Party exercise the whole of its authority in warning the proletariat against the leaching of the "Lessons of October?
+No one has a right of stand aside in this conflict.
+It concerns one of the most carbing questions of our inner life, and of the life of the Commerce.
+The question is: Can the Party recommend the projectariat to accept the lessons as taught by comrade Trotzky's book, or should the Party exercise the whole of its authority in warning the proletariat against the teaching of the "Lessons of October?"